 2. Forgetting “Success” is A Long Game

 So you want to start a podcast.
 Great!
 Why?
 If it’s to get thousands of people tuned in to your show, keep in mind that growing your podcast audience will take time.
 Comparing your start-up podcast with a longtime show with a huge following isn’t fair to you, or your competition.
 Whether you have 100 new downloads in your first 30 days or 13 hardcore fans, what’s important is to create the best content you can for the audience you have rather than worrying about vying for the attention of people who aren’t tuning in.
 Treat your fans well and they’ll bring their friends on board.
 It just takes time.
+If you’re looking to start a podcast from scratch, think about a podcast startup kit.

 3. Ignoring the Need for Quality Podcast Equipment